Programme

 Speakers

-Norway's Ambassador for the Arctic; Chair of the Senior Arctic Officials of the Arctic Council
+Chair of the Senior Arctic Officials (Arctic Council), Kingdom of Denmark

 16:00 - 16:30